Delta Neutral Strategy: Profit Without Predicting Direction

 You sell a short straddle: short 1 call (Delta = -0.50) and short 1 put (Delta = +0.50).
 Net Delta = 0.
 The stock rises $10.
 Your call Delta is now -0.65, your put Delta is +0.35.
 Net Delta = -0.30 (short Delta — losing on the upward move).

 To re-hedge: buy 30 shares (Delta = +0.30) to bring net Delta back to 0.
 Then if the stock falls $10, you'd sell those 30 shares.
-This continuous buying low and selling high creates profit — the core of market maker strategies.
+This continuous buying low and selling high creates profit — the core of market maker strategies, and a clear, step-by-step look at how delta hedging works with a real example.

 Who Uses Delta Neutral Strategies?